williewlchew/OOAD-Projects/Project 3/README.md

 There are test cases to test the functionality of various aspects of the program.
 In IntelliJ, press Control+Shift+F10 to run all the test cases to ensure that all cases pass before running the main.

+# Outputting
+A simulation.out file should be made at the end of the program's run.
+The file should contain the inventory data, sales data, and profits of each day along with the totals of the time interval at the end.
+The program will output to the system data about the various rolls that each customer ordered.

 # Goal of program
 This program simulates the interaction between a store and custormers.
 The simulated store sells various types of rolls with the options of extra sauce, filling, or toppings for each type of roll.
 There are three